bojtalepenye/OCTA/README.md

   -b BASE [BASE ...], --base BASE [BASE ...]
                         One or more base credential files (username:hash:password) -m [MATCH ...], --match [MATCH ...]
-                        One or more files to match against the base files -d DIRECTORY, --directory DIRECTORY
+                        One or more files to match against the basefiles -d DIRECTORY, --directory DIRECTORY
-                        Directory containing multiple credential lists to match against the base files -o OUTDIR, --outdir OUTDIR
+                        Directory containing multiple credential lists to match against the basefiles -o OUTDIR, --outdir OUTDIR
                         Output directory for match files (default: matches)
 ```